breezeofjune/flask-todolist/README.md

   Then you can install 3rd packages by pip -r requirements.txt
 ### Databse
   It uses mysql, but you don't  necessarily use the only one.
 Change SQLALCHEMY_DATABASE_URI in config.py to cater your envirment.
+### Language
+  Some is Chinese, and not use babel to suport  l10n.
+It's a todo item.

 ### deployment
   * todolist.py